napari/napari.github.io/dev/_sources/howtos/layers/labels.md

 You can quickly select the fill bucket by pressing the `F` key when the labels layer is selected.

+## Drawing using polygons in the labels layer

+Another tool that can be used to quickly add or edit image segmentations is the `polygon` tool.
+It combines functionality of the `paintbrush` and `fill bucket` tool by allowing for readily drawing enclosed instance segmentations.
+The `polygon` tool can be activated by clicking on the icon resembling a polygon in the layer control panel or by pressing `3`.
+Once activated, the user actions are as follows:

+1. Left-click anywhere on the canvas to start drawing the polygon.
+2. Move the mouse to the location where you want the next vertex to be.
+3. Click again to set the vertex that is tracking the mouse cursor.
+4. After this step a polygon overlay will appear when moving the mouse.
+Repeat step 2 and 3 until the shape to be segmented is enclosed by the polygon overlay.
+5. To undo the last added vertex right-click.'
+6. To cancel the drawing at any time without making a permanent change on the labels layer press `escape`.
+This will delete the polygon overlay
+7. Press `enter` to finish drawing at any time or double click within a radius of 20 screen pixels of the first vertex.
+This will add the polygon overlay to the labels layer.

+The polygon overlay will have the color of the label.
+The polygon overlay also has an opacity that can be adjusted the value of the `opacity` slider in the layer control panel.
+Furthermore, while the polygon overlay may be visible outside the canvas space during drawing, upon finishing drawing the polygon will be cut off so that the part outside the canvas space is removed.
+This ensures that the dimensions of the label image are not larger than the image for which you are segmenting of for which you are editing the segmentations.

+Note: if you use the `polygon` tool for adding or editing segmentations of 3D image data, you can only adjust labels in one plane, with the exception when viewing the image data as RGB.
+The `polygon` tool cannot be activated if the number of displayed dimensions is higher than two.
+If already active upon toggling the number of displayed dimensions, the `polygon` tool will be automatically deactivated.

 ## Creating, deleting, merging, and splitting connected components

 Using the `color picker`, `paintbrush`, and `fill bucket` tools one can create